 In 2014 Captain Miller was promoted to the rank of Lieutenant.
 At the rank of Lieutenant he was assigned to Second Shift Patrol as the shift commander.
 During this time Captain Miller was assigned to the New World Project which is a records and jail management software.
 Captain Miller was a key member of the team that is implementing the new software for Kenosha County.

 Captain Miller was promoted to the rank of Captain in August of 2016 at the age of 40 making him the youngest member of the Sheriff’s Department to attain the rank of Captain.

 Captain Miller is the supervisor of the following administrative staff:

-Lieutenant Easter oversees policy review and implementation within the Kenosha Sheriff’s Department for both sworn and detention staff and ensures KSD policies adhere to both State and Federal laws.
-Lieutenant Easter also conducts and manages internal affairs investigations for the department.
-Lieutenant Easter supervises the three administrative Sergeants as well as our KSD recruitment officer.
+Lieutenant Ruth oversees policy review and implementation within the Kenosha Sheriff’s Department for both sworn and detention staff and ensures KSD policies adhere to both State and Federal laws.
+Lieutenant Ruth also conducts and manages internal affairs investigations for the department.
+Lieutenant Ruth supervises the three administrative Sergeants as well as our KSD recruitment officer.

 Sergeant of Media/Community Relations – David Wright